 in each case including reasons.

-First Gas will publish any request pursuant to section 17.5, the Change Requestor’s response pursuant to section 17.6, and all Interested Parties’ views notified pursuant to section 17.7 [on OATIS] within 2 Business Days of receiving the same.
+First Gas will publish any request pursuant to section 17.5, the Change Requestor’s response pursuant to section 17.6, and all Interested Parties’ views notified pursuant to section 17.7 on OATIS within 2 Business Days of receiving the same.

 Change Request